Tentatively September 2021

 This is basically an obstacle course for the horse and rider.
 They have to do things such as cross a bridge and weave through cones.

-There are several classes that are called gymkhana events, also known as games classes.
-These include pole bending (weaving through poles), barrel racing (performing a cloverleaf pattern around 3 barrels), and Figure 8 Stake (doing a Figure 8 pattern).
+There are two classes offered at this tournament called gymkhana events, also known as games classes.
+These include pole bending (weaving through poles) and barrel racing (performing a cloverleaf pattern around 3 barrels).
 The results are based on time (i.e. they are races).
-There will also be 2-person and 4-person relay races.
-The 2-person relays will feature both traditional teams (all Special Olympics athletes) and Unified Sports Teams (half Special Olympics athletes and half Unified Partners).

 Dressage & Western Riding

 Athletes in these events memorize and execute a pattern more complicated than equitation.
 A coach may read the test pattern to the athlete without penalty.
 The overall goal is to make riding look “effortless” while the horse seamlessly executes the pattern.
+This year, SONC has opened Dressage to all riders, regardless of tack.
+This means an athlete wearing Western attire and using a western (i.e. stock seat) saddle, will be competing in dressage, an event traditionally reserved for those in English tack.
 Western Riding is sometimes referred to as the Western version of dressage and simply has different patterns and techniques than traditional dressage.

 Riders are judged on how they are positioned on the horse and the ability to influence the horse.
 Athletes will be asked to perform a pattern and gait appropriate for their level.
 Western and English refer to the tack and the attire of the athlete and horse.
 There are also some slight differences in riding technique.